(This post is way overdue. Like 3 years overdue. But I think that a lot of what I learnt still remains relevant so here we go)

 As a result of my failed scope creep control, I also built a feature that let users report feedback within the app itself.
 But I never bothered to build a service to view that feedback.
 As I mentioned before, all successful software improve over time and true to that motto, Azure Storage has a web view now so after 4 years, I went back to take a look at that table.

-I won’t lie, in the years after building this app I became a lot more sceptical of building apps on my own again.
+I won’t lie, in the years after building this app I became a lot more skeptical of building apps on my own again.
 If I was going to be spending effort on building something, I wanted it to be a sure shot and so I never started working on a lot of the ideas I had.
 But I realise now that it is also an unrealistic extreme.
 There will never be a perfect idea.

 So moving forward, I’m planning to use all the points I have outlined before to start playing around with new ideas.
 Before writing a single line of code, I will attempt to sell the concept first.
 If it doesn’t work, I will simply move on to the next idea and the one after that.
 If it still excites me and I can see myself using it, then I will build it for myself and maybe share it with the world (which is what I did with staticman-netlify-functions that went much better than I imagined).
 After all, that is why I do this in the first place, I love building and working with tech.
 As long as I get to do that on my own terms, I am happy.